DEAR: Deep Reinforcement Learning for Online Advertising Impression in Recommender Systems: The Proposed Framework

 \subsubsection{Discussion}

-There exist two classic DQN architectures as illustrated in Figure~\ref{fig:Fig2_DQNs}, where (i) the left one takes state as input and outputs Q-values of all actions, and (ii) the right one takes a state-action pair and outputs the Q-value of this pair.
-These two conventional architectures can only evaluate Q-values for one level of actions, e.g., the agent in Maze environment can only choose to go up, down, left, or right~\cite{brockman2016openai}.
+There exist two classic DQN architectures as illustrated in Figure~\ref{fig:Fig2_DQNs}, where (i) the left one takes state as input and outputs Q-values of all action candidates, and (ii) the right one takes a state-action pair and outputs the Q-value of this pair.
+Typically, these two conventional architectures can only evaluate Q-values for one level of actions, e.g., the agent in Maze environment can only choose to go up, down, left, or right~\cite{brockman2016openai}.
 Compared with these two traditional architectures, the proposed DEAR takes a state-action pair of one level of actions, and outputs the Q-values corresponding to the combination of this state-action pair and another level of actions.
 Hierarchical reinforcement learning (HRL) architectures like~\cite{kulkarni2016hierarchical} can also handle multiple levels of tasks.
 However, HRL frameworks suffer from the instability problem when training multiple levels jointly~\cite{nachum2018data}.
-To the best of our knowledge, the proposed DEAR architecture is the first individual DQN architecture that can evaluate the Q-values of two or more levels of internally related actions simultaneously with reasonable time complexity.
+To the best of our knowledge, the proposed DEAR architecture is the \textbf{first individual DQN architecture} that can evaluate the Q-values of multiple levels of internally related actions simultaneously with reasonable time complexity, i.e., our model decreases the temporal complexity of forward propagations from $O(|A|\cdot L)$ to $O(|A|)$.
 This design is general which has many other possible applications.
 For example, in Maze environment the input of DEAR can be the pair of agent's location (state) and the direction to go (action), then the DEAR can output the Q-values corresponding to the location, direction and how many steps to go in this direction (another level of related actions).